nakamingos/steggy-metadata-injector/README.md

 5. If manual: prompts for exact values for Power/Strength, Speed/Agility, and Wisdom/Magic
 6. Prompts whether this is an honorary (affects embedded data format)
 7. Embeds JSON metadata into the image using steganography
-7. Embeds JSON metadata into the image using steganography
 8. Creates an optimized PNG with `_steggy` suffix
-9. Generates SHA-256 hash of the output image
-10. Creates Data URIs in both base64 and hexadecimal formats
+9. Creates Data URIs in both base64 and hexadecimal formats
-11. Generates SHA-256 hash of the base64 Data URI
+10. Generates SHA-256 hash of the base64 Data URI
-12. Updates `metadata.json` and `URIHEXSHA.json` files
+11. Updates `metadata.json` and `URIHEXSHA.json` files

 **File Naming Convention:**
 - Images should include `#N` in the filename (e.g., `Character Name #42.png`)